MoldyMacaroniX/dashword.net/_src/posts/split-surpasses-yunhaseu-to-become-new-top-1-creator-in-geometry-dash.md

 affiliateLinks: false
 hideAds: false
 ---
 Geometry Dash creator Split72 has surpassed YunHaSeu14 in creator points and became the new top creator in Geometry Dash.
 This is after approximately [two years of YunHaSeu14 holding the spot](/posts/top-1-geometry-dash-creator-viprin-has-been-dethroned/).
+This also makes Split72 the first creator to take the top spot on the creators leaderboard in [update 2.2](/categories/2.2/).

 The top creator in Geometry Dash is determined by who has the most creator points.
 Creators get 1-5 creator points per level of theirs that gets rated.